abdulchotu7/dbms_task_3/Task_3/README.md

 ---

 ## Conclusion
 This methodology ensures an efficient way to manage user inventories and recommend the best items based on quality in an MMORPG game.
-By utilizing **database normalization, foreign keys, and views**, the system remains scalable and optimized for future expansions.